aabiddanda/aabiddanda.github.io/index.md

 <h2>About</h2>

-I'm a human population geneticist developing statistical methods to better understand the effects of genetic variants on fertility traits and meiotic fidelity.
+I'm a human population geneticist developing statistical methods to better understand the effects of genetic variation on fertility traits and meiotic fidelity.
 I am currently a postdoctoral fellow in the [McCoy Lab](https://mccoy-lab.org/) at [Johns Hopkins University](https://bio.jhu.edu/).
-My broader [research interests](/research/) span theoretical and applied population genetics.
+My [research interests](/research/) span problems in theoretical and applied population genetics.

 Previously, I was a postdoctoral fellow at the University of Oxford in the group of [Pier Palamara](https://palamaralab.github.io/) and also worked as a computational biologist at a biotechnology startup.